 Knoxville Christian School built the first building on its current campus in 1980.
 Today this building serves at the elementary building, along with housing the Pre-K classrooms.
 Knoxville Christian School expanded with its upper school building for Middle School and High School in 2011.
 In 2013 the high school gym with additional classroom space was built.

-The mission of Knoxville Christian School is to partner with parents to develop children spiritually, emotionally, academically, and physically with Jesus Christ as their standard and the Bible as their foundation.
+The mission of Knoxville Christian School is to develop children and young adults spiritually, emotionally, academically, and physically with Jesus Christ and the Holy Bible as their foundation, preparing them to be Godly representatives in their community, church, and home.

 Considering the Benefits of Quality Christian Education